myparcelnl/vue-form-builder/README.md

   - `validators`: An array of validators
   - `isValid`: A computed ref that returns a boolean

-Fields are categorized into three types based on the passed options:
+Fields are categorized into two types based on the passed options:

 - `plainElement`: A field that is not a form element and may have a [name].
 - `interactiveElement`: A field with a [name] and a ref to hold a reactive value.